Mathematical induction: History

 Another important idea introduced by al-Karaji and continued by al-Samaw'al and others was that of an inductive argument for dealing with certain arithmetic sequences.
 Thus al-Karaji used such an argument to prove the result on the sums of integral cubes already known to Aryabhata [...]
 Al-Karaji did not, however, state a general result for arbitrary n.
 He stated his theorem for the particular integer 10 [...]
 His proof, nevertheless, was clearly designed to be extendable to any other integer. [...]
 Al-Karaji's argument includes in essence the two basic components of a modern argument by induction, namely the truth of the statement for n = 1 (1 = 1^{3}) and the deriving of the truth for n = k from that of n = k − 1.
 Of course, this second component is not explicit since, in some sense, al-Karaji's argument is in reverse; this is, he starts from n = 10 and goes down to 1 rather than proceeding upward.
 Nevertheless, his argument in al-Fakhri is the earliest extant proof of the sum formula for integral cubes.

 In India, early implicit proofs by mathematical induction appear in Bhaskara's "cyclic method".

-None of these ancient mathematicians, however, explicitly stated the induction hypothesis.
 Another similar case (contrary to what Vacca has written, as Freudenthal carefully showed) was that of Francesco Maurolico in his Arithmeticorum libri duo (1575), who used the technique to prove that the sum of the first n odd integers is n^{2}.

 The earliest rigorous use of induction was by Gersonides (1288–1344).
 The first explicit formulation of the principle of induction was given by Pascal in his Traité du triangle arithmétique (1665).
 Another Frenchman, Fermat, made ample use of a related principle: indirect proof by infinite descent.

 The induction hypothesis was also employed by the Swiss Jakob Bernoulli, and from then on it became well known.
 The modern formal treatment of the principle came only in the 19th century, with George Boole, Augustus De Morgan, Charles Sanders Peirce, Giuseppe Peano, and Richard Dedekind.